 Care for Sapodilla Trees

 To grow a sapodilla tree, most propagation is done by seed, which will be viable for years although some commercial growers use grafting and other practices.
-Once germinated, use some patience as it takes 5-8 years to grow a sapodilla tree of bearing age.
+Once germinated, use some patience as it takes five to eight years to grow a sapodilla tree of bearing age.

 As mentioned, the fruit tree is tolerant of most conditions but prefers a sunny, warm, and frost free location in most any type of soil with good drainage.

-Additional care for sapodilla trees advises fertilizing the young trees with -8% nitrogen, 2-4% phosphoric acid and 6-8% potash every 2 or 3 months with ¼ pound and increasing gradually to 1 pound.
-After the first year, 2 or 3 application a year is plenty.
+Additional care for sapodilla trees advises fertilizing the young trees with -8% nitrogen, 2-4% phosphoric acid and 6-8% potash every two or three months with ¼ pound and increasing gradually to 1 pound.
+After the first year, two or three application a year is plenty.

 Not only are sapodilla trees tolerant of drought conditions, but they can take soil salinity, need very little pruning and are mostly pest resistant.